 GoPro has become a leader in this arena with a diverse arsenal of YouTube content that builds an identity of adventure, exploration, and adrenaline around its line of action cameras.

-Building a YouTube strategy around fun videos that cater to your audience’s interests is one of the best ways to capture viewers’ attention and focus it onto your products.
+Building a YouTube strategy around fun videos that cater to your audience's interests is one of the best ways to capture viewers' attention and focus it onto your products.
+Comedy videos can be especially great for not just generating laughs, but sales as well.

 Vat19, an ecommerce gift shop that specializes in offbeat products, has built an impressive online empire with its engaging, highly targeted content.
 Its YouTube strategy focuses on building absurdist comedy sketches around its wide selection of novelty gifts to introduce new products to its audience.
 It's currently sitting at over two million YouTube subscribers, which means this approach is definitely paying off.